knights-lab/BURST/README.md

-# embalmer
+# BURST
-EMBALMER is an optimal, high-speed pairwise sequence aligner specialized in aligning many NGS short reads against large reference databases.
+BURST (formerly known as embalmer) is an optimal, high-speed pairwise sequence aligner specialized in aligning many NGS short reads against large reference databases.

 ## Why
 As next-generation DNA sequencing data emerges faster than computational power can keep up, approximate heuristic solutions to the fundamental DNA alignment/mapping problem are increasingly used.
 Paradoxically, it seems, the more data we have, the less accurate the alignment algorithms used to analyze it.
 Algorithms with perfect sensitivity and specificity acheivable under mismatch constraints have been neglected in favor of techniques promising speedier alignment at the cost of absolute alignment quality (under some metrics of precision/accuracy/sensitivity/recall).
-EMBALMER returns to the roots of provably optimal alignment algorithms, reinvigorating them with speedups as high as millions-fold without sacrificing any alignment quality whatsoever.
+BURST returns to the roots of provably optimal alignment algorithms, reinvigorating them with speedups as high as millions-fold without sacrificing any alignment quality whatsoever.

 ## What
-EMBALMER is a truly, mathematically optimal high-throughput end-to-end short-read DNA aligner.
+BURST is a truly, mathematically optimal high-throughput end-to-end short-read DNA aligner.
 It supports:
 - gapped, end-to-end alignment of variable-length short-reads (up to a few thousand bases) against arbitrary reference sequences
 - guaranteed (first) best hit, guaranteed *all* tied hits, or guaranteed *all hits over specified identity cutoff*
 - dual objective scoring function: 1) find lowest edit distance, 2) find highest BLAST ID among all possible least-cost paths